mshemadarshini/dxc-digitalexplorer/MetaModels/BusinessTrendMetaModel.md

 |id|system generated
 |Name |short name of the trend
 |Description | extended description of the trend
-|Source | free text to idenify the source of trend
+|Source | free text to identify the source of trend
 |Reference | option URI link to the source material